 Government Shutdown Resources

-Funding for the federal government expired on December 20th, 2024.
+Funding for the federal government expired at midnight on October 1, 2025.

-Please know that I remain committed to serving you and I am actively working to keep critical services up and running for families in our community.
+Please know that I remain committed to serving you, and I am actively working to keep critical services up and running for our community.

-This Republican-made federal government shutdown has serious impacts across the nation, hurting working families, damaging our economy, and jeopardizing our national security.
+This Republican-led federal government shutdown has serious impacts across the nation, hurting working families, damaging our economy, and jeopardizing our national security.

 Will I continue to receive my Social Security and SSI checks?